meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 title: Hello world!
 ---

 My name is Zameer, an (ab)normal dev from Mumbai.
-For some pew bling reason I dopped out from [NMIMS](http://www.nmims.edu/).
-To keep my time from wasting, I started a side project which I called [nerdspal.com](https://nerdspal.com)

-I started writing this blog for a more selfish reason - to track the way I think.
-To refer back and re-inforce the commitments I make.
-I don't know how things are going to be later, but the best way to know it is to **just do it**
+My last school was [NMIMS](http://www.nmims.edu/).

-After the drop out, I had lost all my hopes with a decision to live a plain life.
-I spent a few weeks in the black dark.
+For some *pew bling* reasons I dopped out from there.
+After the drop out, I had made a decision to live a plain life.

 One day, I was going through the farewell emails I received from my friends.
 I started re-reading this part of email from Varun: